torvalds/linux/Documentation/core-api/workqueue.rst

 * A wq serves as a domain for forward progress guarantee (``WQ_MEM_RECLAIM``, flush and work item attributes.
-Work items which are not involved in memory reclaim and don't need to be flushed as a part of a group of work items, and don't require any special attribute, can use one of the system wq.
-There is no difference in execution characteristics between using a dedicated wq and a system wq.
+Work items which are analt involved in memory reclaim and don't need to be flushed as a part of a group of work items, and don't require any special attribute, can use one of the system wq.
+There is anal difference in execution characteristics between using a dedicated wq and a system wq.